rossoc/rossoc.github.io/notes/copenhagen_guide.md

 ---
 layout: note
-title: Guide to Moving to Copenhagen as a European Student
+title: Guide for Moving to Copenhagen
 ---

 This guide is intended to help with moving to Copenhagen.
 I hope it will be useful in the future if I move to another city as a starting point.